liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media-to-multiple-devices/02-adding-image-resolutions.markdown

 ## Adding a New Image Resolution [](id=adding-a-new-image-resolution)

-The number of image resolutions required, and the values for each, depend on the use case.
-Having more resolutions may optimize image delivery, but generating more images requires additional computational resources and storage space.
+The number of image resolutions required and the values for each depend on the use case.
+More resolutions may optimize image delivery, but generating more images requires additional computational resources and storage space.
 To start, we recommend that you create resolutions to cover common device sizes like mobile phones, tablets, laptops, and desktops.
-If most users use one device (e.g., all intranet users have the same company mobile phone), you can create a resolution to target that device.
+If most users use one device (e.g., all Intranet users have the same company mobile phone), you can create a resolution to target that device.

 To add a new resolution, click the *Add* icon